 Original budget compared to final budget - During the year, the District made modifications to its water supply original budget.
 There was a need for amendments to increase or decrease either the original estimated revenues or original budgeted appropriations.
 After careful review of six months revenues and appropriations, modifications were made to the revenue line items based on more accurate projections for the remainder of the year.
 Appropriations were modified in the same manner based on accurate projections for the next six months.
-Most of the changes occurred in the project reimbursements part of the budget.
+Most of the changes occurred in the water sales, user fees and project expenditures parts of the budget.
 Generally, the movement of the appropriations between departments was not significant.
-Total revenues were increased from the original budget by approximately \$3.6 million.
+Total revenues were increased from the original budget by approximately \$5.2 million and total appropriations were increased from the original budget by approximately \$4.4 million.

-Final budget compared to actual results - The District's budget projected expenditures for the water supply fund of \$13.5 million.
-The District finished the budget year with expenditures of \$8.2 million, which was \$5.3 million or 39.4% less than budgeted.
-The difference was mostly attributable to Aquifer Storage Recovery Project, local water supply projects, Measure J costs, PWMD reserve water, and other reimbursement projects being \$5.2 million under budget due to deferral of projects to next fiscal year.
+Final budget compared to actual results - The District's budget projected expenditures for the water supply fund of \$18.6 million.
+The District finished the budget year with expenditures of \$13.5 million, which was \$5.1 million or 27.7% less than budgeted.
+The difference was mostly attributable to Aquifer Storage Recovery Project, local water supply projects, Measure J costs, PWMD reserve water, and other reimbursement projects being \$5.0 million under budget due to deferral of projects to next fiscal year.